rpianezza/Human-TE/README.txt

 - Human-TE-dynamics: contains the code used for processing the genomes and all its accessory files

-- Documentation (R markdown): contains all my documentations for human-TEs analysis
+- Documentation: contains all my documentations for human-TEs analysis

 -- HGDP: contains all the analysis done using the HGDP data
 --- 0. flo: old files made by Florian at the beginning of the project